Rezzt-93/-data-analytics-portfolio-projects/powerbi/himalayan expeditions/README.md

 `Members`

 Key preparation steps included:
--Correcting CSV parsing
+- Correcting CSV parsing
--Selecting only fields required for the analysis
+- Selecting only fields required for the analysis
--Assigning appropriate text, numeric, logical, and date types
+- Assigning appropriate text, numeric, logical, and date types
--Renaming source fields with clear business names
+- Renaming source fields with clear business names
--Creating a unique `ExpeditionKey`
+- Creating a unique `ExpeditionKey`
--Creating a `Years` dimension
+- Creating a `Years` dimension
--Creating ordered `Season` and `Height Band` categories
+- Creating ordered `Season` and `Height Band` categories
--Standardising country names for geographic mapping while preserving original citizenship values
+- Standardising country names for geographic mapping while preserving original citizenship values

 # Data Quality Decisions
 Several data-quality issues required explicit decisions:
--Four expedition identifiers were reused across different years, so relationships were not created using `Expedition ID` alone.
+- Four expedition identifiers were reused across different years, so relationships were not created using `Expedition ID` alone.
--A composite `ExpeditionKey` was created using expedition identifier and year.
+- A composite `ExpeditionKey` was created using expedition identifier and year.
--89 member records without a safe expedition assignment were excluded from participant-level analysis.
+- 89 member records without a safe expedition assignment were excluded from participant-level analysis.
--4 expedition records with inconsistent participant counts were retained but flagged and excluded from measures that depend on those counts.
+- 4 expedition records with inconsistent participant counts were retained but flagged and excluded from measures that depend on those counts.
--Missing values were preserved as nulls and were not automatically replaced with zero.
+- Missing values were preserved as nulls and were not automatically replaced with zero.
--Multiple, uncertain, or missing citizenship values were retained in the source field but excluded from geographic mapping.
+- Multiple, uncertain, or missing citizenship values were retained in the source field but excluded from geographic mapping.
--Unique climbers were not estimated because the data does not contain a reliable global person identifier.
+- Unique climbers were not estimated because the data does not contain a reliable global person identifier.

 # Data Model
 The model follows a simple one-to-many structure: